 Consumers can also seek the services of a credit repair specialist to help them work through their credit file and possibly remove negative marks on their file.
 One such company is Credit Repair Australia.
 Fill out the form below to begin a no-obligation discussion with them about your file.

 Although the reforms come into effect on Wednesday, some lenders may take a while before they start to collect or choose to report this information, which leaves consumers time to work towards cleaning up their credit file.

 With these new credit reforms coming in it’s more important than ever to get an idea of the information on your own credit file, which includes your credit score.
 Your credit score is used by lenders to calculate the risk they will take on by lending to you.
 The score is determined using the information on your credit file.
 When judging your creditworthiness a lender will use both your credit score as well as information in your credit file.

 You should be aware of all information available to lenders when determining your risk level and you can do this by checking your credit records.
-If you would like to check your credit score and credit file you can order a free copy from Veda or Dun & Bradstreet.
+If you would like to check your credit score and credit file you can order a free copy from Equifax or Dun & Bradstreet.
 Either of these credit agencies can send you a copy of your report free of charge in ten business days, or you can pay a fee to receive it sooner.
 To find out more about your credit file and credit score, you can read about it here.

 How far back does my credit history go?

 Different types of credit information are kept for different periods of time.
 Any information regarding defaults and records of payment of the default will stay on your credit history for five years, and your repayment history will stay on your credit file for two years.

 Do financial institutions already collect repayment history information?